KylanZzz/OOD-assignment-4/res/README.txt

 first, designing loading this way ensures that all saves correspond to the correct portfolio and no portfolio can be "crossed" with another.

 --Configuration--
 The application is currently configured to use the AlphaVantage API to retrieve stock data, with the unlimited key that was provided to us by the professor.

-This configuration is set in the main function of the BasicStockController class and can be changed by altering the constructor of the model.
-Another data source that has been implemented is to directly support CSV files.
-This works by replacing this line in stock program:
-    ${StockModel model = new BasicStockModel(new AlphaVantageDataSource());}
-with this line:
-    ${StockModel model = new BasicStockModel(new CSVDataSource("res/CSVData"));}

-This secondary data source will instead retrieve data from CSV files on the user's local computer.
+A secondary data source can be configured so that the program will instead retrieve data from CSV files on the user's local computer.
 All stock data using this method must be stored in the res/CSVData folder as .csv files, and named in the following format:
     [Ticker Symbol in all UPPERCASE LETTERS].csv
         IE: "AAPL.csv" for Apple Inc. "AMZN.csv" for Amazon.com Inc
 The CSV files themselves should have the first row as: